yurakourlyand/hotelEmployees/README.md

 1. Clone this repository
 2. Run "yarn" or "npm install" from project folder
 3. Make sure that all is working using "yarn run start" / "npm run start"

-#### Your Assignment

-You are working for a software company providing web development services for various customers.
-Your next project is building a small web application for a hotel management company, in order to help them manage their bookings and staff more effectively.

-**This company has already developed it's own proprietary API for this product.**

-1. Their designer has uploaded the designs for the first screen: Booking Dashboard.
-Check them out.
-Please note that the designer did use the Twitter's bootstrap 12 columns layout for the inner page (You can switch the grid ON in Zeplin).
-All icons/assets are exportable as well.

-2. TDB